 In addition to a 24/7 concierge, the Luxury Card customer service line is open daily from 7 a.m. to 12 a.m.
 Eastern Time.
 In addition, Luxury Card offers an app you can use to chat with concierges, book travel, manage your account, browse experiences, or access other services.

-The Gold Card is issued by Barclays Bank, and it administers the account.
-Barclays ranked eighth out of 11 national credit card issuers in J.D Power’s 2020 Credit Card Satisfaction Study.
+The Gold Card is issued by Barclays Bank and it administers the account.
+Barclays ranked ninth out of 11 national credit card issuers and had a below average score in J.D Power’s 2020 U.S. Credit Card Satisfaction Study.

 The Mastercard Gold Card provides fraud and account protection that’s standard for the industry, including zero liability for fraudulent purchases.
 You’ll also be covered by Mastercard’s ID theft protection service, which will help with card replacement and credit bureau notification if you should become a victim of identity theft.